-As one of the world’s experts in the evaluation and surgical treatment of snoring and obstructive sleep apnea, Dr. Kezirian is committed to providing outstanding, comprehensive, and state of the art patient care while advancing the field through innovation and research.
-Dr. Kezirian works closely with patients to ensure that they receive the highest-quality care from a team of providers that tailors a treatment plan to them.
+As an international expert in the evaluation and surgical treatment of snoring and obstructive sleep apnea, Dr. Kezirian is committed to providing outstanding, comprehensive, and state of the art patient care while advancing the field through innovation and research.
+Dr. Kezirian works closely with patients from the Los Angeles area and from around the world to ensure that they receive the highest-quality care from a team of providers that tailors a snoring or sleep apnea treatment plan to them.

 What are snoring and obstructive sleep apnea?

 Snoring is sound produced during sleep, typically from vibration of structures inside the throat.
 Snoring can have important effects by itself.
 However, it can be a sign of a more-serious problem called obstructive sleep apnea that can lead to sleepiness and fatigue during the day and create serious health problems.